Interstate 885: Future

 The NCDOT 2020–2029 Final STIP released in September 2019 indicated a project that would widen 3.9 mi of I-885 to six lanes from the East End Connector Project south to I-40 at a cost of $1.8 million.
 However, the Durham Chapel Hill Carrboro Metropolitan Planning Organization (DCHC MPO) removed this proposal from its plans, leaving this project in question.

 NC 885 extension

 In 2012, a proposal to extend NC 147 (now NC 885) from its current southern terminus south to McCrimmon Parkway, in Morrisville, was scheduled for re-prioritization.
-As of October 2020, the project is scheduled for right-of-way acquisition in 2024 and will break ground in 2027.
+As of October 2020, the project had been scheduled for right-of-way acquisition in 2024 and would break ground in 2027, but these dates have since been delayed.